 1. How a balance transfer credit card works.

-A balance transfer credit card is like your typical card, except that banks allow you to transfer to it debt you’re carrying on other credit cards.
-By transferring debt, you can take advantage of a new card’s lower interest rate — or, ideally, 0% APR — even if only during an introductory period.
+A balance transfer credit card allows you to transfer other debt — credit cards or loans — onto a card with better terms.
+By transferring debt, you can take advantage of a new card’s lower APR — or even a 0% APR during an introductory period.

-Even after you’ve factored in a card’s balance transfer fee, you might save hundreds or thousands of dollars by dodging double-digit APRs found with most credit cards.
+Even after you’ve factored in a card’s balance transfer fee, you could stand to save hundreds or thousands of dollars by dodging double-digit APRs found with most credit cards.

-In our first diagram, we show you what would happen if you paid the same $100 monthly in our scenario above only on a stronger balance transfer credit card instead.
+In our first diagram, we show you what would happen if you paid the same $100 monthly in our scenario above, but on a stronger balance transfer credit card instead.

-Assuming that after the intro rate, your new card reverts to the same APR you paid on your old card, you could save $2,076 and fully pay it off 21 months earlier — simply by maintaining your $100 monthly payments.
+Assuming that after the intro rate, your new card reverts to the same APR as your old card, you could save $2,076 and fully pay it off 21 months earlier — simply by maintaining your $100 monthly payments.

-4. How does the bank make money on a balance transfer credit card?
+4. How do banks make money on a balance transfer credit card?

 When an issuer extends a balance transfer credit card offer, it’s hoping you won’t pay off your balance in the intro period.
-Worse, it hopes you’ll keep spending, your new credit card accruing high interest on those purchases after the intro period.
-It’s like when a cell phone company offers to buy out your contract from a competitor so that you can start paying them your monthly phone bill.
+Worse, it hopes you’ll keep spending and accrue high interest on those purchases.

-If you continued making $100 payments, you’d spend $2,076 on interest alone after the introductory rate expired.
+If you continued making $100 payments after the introductory rate expires, you’d spend $2,076 on interest alone.
 That’s on top of $150 in balance transfer fees.
 A potential $2,226 is good enough reason for a bank to offer 0% APR for the first year.

-5. When should you get a second balance transfer card?
+5. Should you get a second balance transfer card?